-“...but those who wait on the Lord will renew their strength.
+“..they that wait upon the Lord will renew their strength.
 They will soar on wings like eagles; they will run and not be weary, they will walk and not be faint” (Isaiah 40:31).

 The name Isaiah means “The Lord is salvation,” and this theme resonates through all of the prophet’s book.
 The writing reflects an acknowledgement of God’s sovereignty over His people and even pagan nations, as well as a reminder that no one can be holy in their own strength and that we must wait on the Lord for provision.